-The UP Center for Women’s and Gender Studies as the lead research and policy advocacy hub for gender and women’s studies in the country
+The University of the Philippines Center for Women’s and Gender Studies (UPCWGS) as the lead research and policy advocacy hub for gender and women’s studies in the country

-- To sharpen awareness about women’s and gender issues in the UP as well as in the larger society by developing cutting-edge instructional materials and publishing state of the art research
+- To sharpen awareness about women’s and gender issues in the University of the Philippines (UP) as well as in the larger society by developing cutting-edge instructional materials and publishing state of the art research

 - To strengthen research and extension programs on gender and women’s studies in the UP by conducting innovative studies and supporting gender research by the academic community